hsdp/api-gateway-demo/README.md

 **Caveats**

 Cloud Foundry does not support the switching of an application life cycle after an application is deployed.
-What this mean is that if you deploy the demo as a buildpack based deployment, you cannot redeploy it as a docker based deployment.
-You will need to delete all the applications before changed the life cycle of the deployment with `cf delete ((app_name))`.
+What this means is that if you deploy the demo as a buildpack based deployment, you cannot redeploy it as a docker based deployment.
+You will need to delete all the applications before changing the life cycle of the deployment with `cf delete ((app_name))`.

 If an application fails to deploy after a successful deployment or if an